 The EAER comprises two state secretariats, three federal offices and a number of other agencies.
 The State Secretariat for Economic Affairs (SECO) is the federal government’s centre of expertise for all core issues relating to the economy and trade policy.
-As the head of the EAER, President Johann N. Schneider-Ammann is responsible for ensuring that Switzerland is optimally positioned in its foreign economic policy.
+As the head of the EAER, Federal Councillor Johann N. Schneider-Ammann is responsible for ensuring that Switzerland is optimally positioned in its foreign economic policy.
 On a multilateral level, our involvement in the World Trade Organization (WTO) is a major focus.
 Additionally, Switzerland secures its interests through free trade agreements.
 On a national level, the EAER puts in place a regulatory framework and creates economic policy conditions that provide promising prospects for Swiss businesses and foreign companies in Switzerland.
 Another main aim is to establish a fertile environment for job creation through flexible labour market conditions.
 One of the priorities in this area is to facilitate labour market access for young people, women and older employees in particular.

 EAER head Johann N. Schneider-Ammann is also in charge of the State Secretariat for Education, Research and Innovation (SERI).
 The three areas managed by this Secretariat – education, research and innovation – are of central importance to our society and Switzerland’s economic performance.
 Working in close cooperation with the cantons and, in part, with the private sector, the education system is designed on all levels to ensure there are no ‘dead-end qualifications’ and that different needs in vocational education, universities of applied sciences, cantonal universities and the ETH Domain are met.
 International cooperation in research programmes, as well as the Swiss Space Office – which is an important partner for industry – are also essential.